Do I Need to Celebrate My Sobriety Birthday?

 There are many reasons to celebrate a sobriety birthday other than just remembering the specific date that you quit.
 Having a sobriety birthday helps us to reflect on the different emotions that go along with remembering our previous life and how things have changed.
 It can be a mixture of feelings that come up when you think about your sobriety birthday but it is a good way to stay connected to the various meanings behind recovery.

-A sobriety birthday can remind people to be humble and never forget where they came from.
+Celebrating sobriety birthdays can remind people to be humble and never forget where they came from.
 Even for people that have been strong in their sobriety for many years, celebrating their sobriety birthday helps them remember that they had to struggle and rely on the support of many people to get where they are now.
 Looking back at a sobriety birthday helps people remember that their success is a reflection not only of their own accomplishments but those around them that helped encourage them to change.

 When thinking about all the people that helped you along your recovery path on your sobriety birthday, it gives you a chance to say thank you to everyone that provided you with support.
 You can celebrate both your success and the successes of your mentors and peers in helping you to stay sober each year.
 You can take the time to make them a card, buy them dinner or invite them to a gathering at your house where you can show your appreciation.